Cave (company)

 is a Japanese video game company founded in 1994 by former employees of Toaplan following its bankruptcy.
-They are known primarily for their "bullet hell" shoot 'em ups; from 1995 up to 2013, CAVE was one of the most prolific shoot 'em up developers in the Japanese market.
+It is known primarily for its "bullet hell" shoot 'em ups; from 1995 up to 2013, CAVE was one of the most prolific shoot 'em up developers in the Japanese market.
 Alongside this, CAVE has produced a variety of other types games for arcades, home consoles, PCs, and smartphones, also dating back to 1995.

 "CAVE" is an acronym for "Computer Art Visual Entertainment".

 History

 During a stockholder meeting in August 2011, the company changed the English company name to 'CAVE Interactive Co., Ltd'.
 However, the foreign www.caveinteractive.com domain name had already been established on May 15, 2011.

 Key staff members include Tsuneki Ikeda (director and COO) and Makoto Asada (game development department head) who left the company in 2013.

 On January 24, 2014, community manager "Masa-King" announced that the Cave-World Twitter and blog were shutting down on February 28, 2014, terminating all existing English social media presence in the west.

 Within the Guinness World Records, CAVE holds the record for the "most prolific developer of danmaku shooters", having released 48 games in the genre since 1995 as of October 2010.